vivek87799/DataPreprocessingPipeline_NLP/README.md

 ```

 ## Data Cleaning
-- This module uses python Faust for stream processing data from kafka topic and persist the data on to the elastic search
+- This module uses python Faust for stream processing data from kafka topic to preprocess the data and persist on to the elasticsearch
-- The applicaion is simple and scalable

 ### Requirements
 - Requires that the kafka zookeeper is running